KostivAndrii/learning/ansible/README.md

 Also Java role able to online install JDK 1.8 or 1.7 into RedHat or Debian family Linux.

-To do this necessarily pass role appropriate variables:
+To do this necessarily pass to role appropriate variables:

 >  - role: java
 >